Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Covariate-adjusted win statistics via propensity score weighting

 \subsection{The balancing weights}

-In this section, we introduce propensity score weighting methods for covariate adjusted estimation of WR and WD.
-Extending \citet{zeng2021propensity}, we first generalize the win estimand in \eqref{win_prob} to a class of weighted win estimands to motivate alternative weighting estimators.
+In this Section, we introduce propensity score weighting methods for covariate-adjusted estimation of WRs and WDs.
+We first generalize the win estimand in \eqref{win_prob} to a class of weighted win estimands to motivate alternative weighting estimators.
 Specifically, we assume that the marginal density of $X$ (from the combined treatment and control groups) exists and is denoted by $f(X)$.
-Under the balancing weight framework \citep{Li2018,Li2019}, we could generally represent the target population density by $f(X)h(X)/C$, where $h(X)$ is a pre-specified tilting function, and $C$ is a normalization constant such that the density is well-defined and integrates to unity.
-Each tilting function $h(\cdot)$ reweights the distribution of $X$ and corresponds to a target estimand.
-We can then represent the estimand on the target population by a weighted win estimand as
+Under the balancing weight framework \citep{Li2018,Li2019}, we can represent the target population density by $f(X)h(X)/C$, where $h(X)$ is a pre-specified tilting function, and $C$ is a normalization constant such that the density is well-defined and integrates to unity.
+The weighted win estimand for a given target population characterized by the tilting function is

-where $h(X_i,X_j)$ is a bivariate tilting function defined as the ratio of the covariate distribution density in the target population to that in the study sample.
+Here $h(X_i,X_j)$ is a bivariate tilting function defined as the ratio of the covariate distribution density in the target population to that in the study sample.
+In principle, $h(X_i, X_j)$ is a symmetric function of the two individuals' covariates.
+In practice and throughout what follows, we will specify $h$ as a product of univariate tilting functions as $h(X_i, X_j) = h^*(X_i) h^*(X_j)$, where $h^*$ is the more familiar individual tilting function.
+This factorization satisfies the required symmetry and is natural given $h^*$ can be defined as a function of the propensity score, $e(x)=\mathbb{P}(Z=1|X)$.

-In practice, $h(\cdot,\cdot)$ is most often specified as a constant or a function of the propensity score $e(x)=\mathbb{P}(Z=1|X)$ \citep{Rosenbaum1983}, which is the conditional probability of receiving treatment given the baseline covariates.
-In observational studies, propensity scores are usually unknown and must be estimated from observed data $\mO$, which vary across individuals.
-Therefore, different $h(\cdot)$ corresponds to different populations and estimands \citep{Thomas2020}.
-However, under the assumption of randomization, for any baseline covariate value $X$, we have $e(X)=\mathbb{P}(Z=1)=\pi$; thus, different $h(\cdot)$ correspond to the same target population and the weighted win estimand reduces to the win estimand: $\tau_{1}^h=\tau_{1}$.
-This feature of RCTs provides the basis for considering alternative weighting estimators that perform implicit covariate adjustment without changing the target of inference \citep{zeng2021propensity}.
+In observational studies, propensity scores are usually unknown and must be estimated from observed data.
+Therefore, different $h(\cdot)$ corresponds to different populations and estimands.
+However, under randomization, for any baseline covariate value $X$, we have $e(X)=\mathbb{P}(Z=1)=\pi$.Thus, as long as $h(X_i,X_j)$ depends on covariates only through the propensity score, different $h(\cdot)$ correspond to the same target population and the weighted win estimand reduces to the unweighted win estimand: $\tau_{1}^h=\tau_{1}$.
+This unique feature provides the basis for considering alternative weighting estimators that perform implicit covariate adjustment without changing the target of inference \citep{zeng2021propensity}.